 In 2016/17 all Full-time 1st year HE learners will receive a bursary in the form of IT equipment, to be determined, to the maximum value of £250.00, subject to 90% or better attendance.

-In 2017/18 all full time 1st year students will receive a bursary as per 2016/17, and all full time 2nd year learners will receive a bursary through CPD.
+In 2017/18 all full time 1st year HE learners will receive a bursary as per 2016/17, and all full time 2nd year learners will receive a bursary through CPD.

 Student Finance England Repayment Calculator